tomas-fryza/vhdl-course/Labs/02-logic/README.md

 2. A 2-bit comparator.
 Submit:
    * Karnaugh maps for all three functions.
-   * SoP and PoS functions.
+   * Simplified SoP form of the "greater than" function and a PoS form of the "less than" function.

 3. A 4-bit binary comparator.
 Submit:
    * VHDL code (`design.vhd`),